How to Smoke St. Louis Ribs: Step-by-Step Guide for Perfect Results

 Choosing the Right Cut

-When shopping for St. Louis ribs, look for racks that are pinkish-red in color with good marbling and a nice fat cap.
-Avoid ribs that appear grayish or dry — those might be older cuts that won't give you the fall-off-the-bone tenderness you're after.
+When shopping for St. Louis ribs, look for racks that are pinkish-red with good marbling and a fat cap no thicker than 1/4 inch.
+Avoid grayish or dry-looking meat, which indicates older cuts.

 Key Features to Look For: